 Respondents indicated that following social distancing practices were important and good for others.
 Specifically, respondents agreed most that following recommended social distancing practices will reduce their risk of contracting COVID-19, slow the spread of COVID-19 and protect vulnerable populations.
 Even though respondents indicated many benefits to practicing social distancing, there were some concerns expressed with social distancing.
 Slightly more than half (57%) of respondents were concerned about the effects of social distancing on people's mental health.
 Respondents also had concerns about how others were following social distancing practices.
 Eighty-two percent of respondents indicated concern that other people were not following recommended social distancing protocols.
+OF RESPONDENTS WERE CONCERNED ABOUT THE EFFECTS OF SOCIAL DISTANCING ON PEOPLE'S MENTAL HEALTH.
 RESPONDENTS AGREED MOST THAT FOLLOWING THE RECOMMENDED SOCIAL DISTANCING PRACTICES WILL...

 Data was collected between April 23 - May 7, 2020 by the UF/IFAS Center for Public Issues Education.
-This survey was conducted nationwide with 1,500 respondents that were representative of the U.S. population.
+This survey was conducte nationwide with 1500 respondents.